The American Revolution is the defining event in our history.

 Our National Identity

 The American Revolution created our national identity.
 Before the Revolution, the rebellious colonies had no common identity.
-They owed allegiance to the British government and their institutions were mostly British.
-English was the dominant language, and the majority were Protestant Christians.
+They owed allegiance to the British government, and their institutions were mostly British.
+English was the dominant language and the majority were Protestant Christians.
 The colonies were otherwise remarkably diverse.
 While most were of British origins, the colonists came from a variety of European countries.
-Africans and the descendants of Africans, mostly enslaved, made up a large part of the population of the southern colonies and were scattered in smaller numbers to the north.
+Africans and the descendants of Africans, mostly enslaved, made up a large part of the population of the southern colonies and lived in every colony to the the north.
 American Indians—divided themselves by language and culture—lived in every colony, both in close proximity to colonists and on the colonial periphery.
 Each of the colonies had its own peculiar history.
 The colonies were further divided into economic regions that often interacted more with Britain and other parts of the Atlantic world than they did with one another.

-The American Revolution elevated ideas and the state papers in which they were given the force of law—the Declaration of Independence, the Constitution, the Bill of Rights—as cultural icons.
+The American Revolution elevated ideas and the state papers in which they were given the force of law—the Declaration of Independence, the Constitution and the Bill of Rights—as cultural icons.
 It made noble phrases—Patrick Henry’s “Give me liberty or give me death,” Nathan Hale’s “I regret that I have but one life to give for my country,” and John Paul Jones’ “I have not yet begun to fight”—into national credos.
 And the Revolution gave us symbols of shared national identity: the image of Washington, the flag, the eagle and others.
-The Revolution is the source of important parts of our national folklore and the inspiration for works of art—including Trumbull’s Battle of Bunker Hill and Leutze’s Washington Crossing the Delaware—and literature—including Longfellow’s Ride of Paul Revere and Emerson’s Concord Hymn, with its stirring opening stanza:
+The Revolution is the source of important parts of our national folklore and the inspiration for works of art—including John Trumbull’s Battle of Bunker Hill and Emanuel Leutze’s Washington Crossing the Delaware—and literature—including Henry Wadsworth Longfellow’s Ride of Paul Revere and Ralph Waldo Emerson’s Concord Hymn, with its stirring opening stanza:

 By the rude bridge that arched the flood,